dret/webconcepts/concepts/http-header/Clear-Site-Data.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/Clear-Site-Data"
 title:         "HTTP Header Field: Clear-Site-Data"
+concept-name:  HTTP Header Field
+concept-value: Clear-Site-Data
 description: "The Clear-Site-Data HTTP response header field sends a signal to the user agent that it ought to remove all data of a certain set of types."
 ---